memphis-cs/skills-test-comp-4081-2020-01spring/README.md

 ## Part 2.
 Development Tasks

 For this test, you have been given a partially complete Rails app for managing population data, and it is your job to complete the app.
-In particular, there are three main tasks that must complete:
+In particular, there are three main tasks that you must complete:

-1. Update the app's model by adding an class association.
+1. Update the app's model by adding a class association.
 1. Update the seed data to incorporate the changes to the model.
 1. Update the existing `show` page for the parent model class (`Country`) to display child (`City`) objects.